Marc Márquez: 2021: Return to racing

 Márquez missed the opening two races of the 2021 season due to his continued rehabilitation.
 He announced his return for the third round in Portugal, where he completed the race and finished within the points in seventh place.
 He also took a ninth-place finish in Jerez.
 Márquez then suffered three consecutive DNFs, in Le Mans, Mugello, and Catalonia.
 In Le Mans, where conditions were rainy, he had at one stage been leading the race.

 Márquez qualified on the second row at his most reliable circuit, the Sachsenring.
 He got into the lead during the early laps of the race and held onto it to take his first Grand Prix victory in 581 days, and his 11th consecutive win in Germany.
 Márquez followed this result up with two point-scoring finishes at the Dutch and Styrian GPs.
 In Austria, he was battling in contention for the lead when he and the other top riders were forced to pit to change to rain tyres with three laps remaining.
 At the start of his first flying lap after leaving the pits, Márquez slid off the track.
 He remounted and finished fifteenth.
 At Silverstone, he collided with Jorge Martín on the opening lap and retired.

 In Aragon, Márquez fought for victory with Francesco Bagnaia, but was unable to overpower Bagnaia's Ducati and ultimately settled for second place.
 He took fourth place in Misano.
 At his stomping ground in Texas, Márquez qualified on the front row, set the fastest lap, and secured his second victory of the season by over 4.5 seconds.
 He then claimed a consecutive victory at the Emilia Romagna GP.
 Márquez suffered a concussion in an off-road training session prior to the Algarve GP, and announced his withdrawal from the final two rounds of the season.
 He later admitted that the episode had brought on a recurrence of the diplopia which he had originally suffered back in 2011.
-Despite his truncated calendar, Márquez finished 7th in the rider's championship.
+Despite his truncated calendar, Márquez finished 7th in the championship.
 He had crashed a total of 22 times in 14 races.

-2022: Further injuries
+2022: Further surgery

 Márquez was fit to compete at the first round of the 2022 season in Qatar, where he finished in fifth place.
 During practice for the second race of the season at Mandalika, Márquez crashed three times in practice.
 After a fourth crash, a violent highside during a warm-up session before the race, he was rushed to hospital.
 He was uninjured but declared unfit to race.
 After further checks in Spain he was diagnosed with a third episode of diplopia.